Gregory Wooten, BS, MPA (second from left)

 Gail has a great reputation and a varied background in the Rome community.
 She has vast previous experience in the school system in the role of Resource Coordinator where she was responsible for the delivery of support services to students and their families.
 Additionally, Ms. Veal worked as a Case Manager with the Department of Family and Children’s Services.
 In that position, she collaborated with many social service agencies to address the needs of her clients.

 Ms. Veal possesses a Bachelor of Science in Human Services from Shorter University.
-She is a proud member of Alpha Kappa Alpha (AKA) Sorority, Inc. She has served as Site Coordinator at the Phoenix PLC since 2014.
+She is a proud member of Alpha Kappa Alpha (AKA) Sorority, Inc.

 Jennifer Meacham, BS, MAT (first from left)